Chathurangapara View Point is located in the Idukki district of Kerala by the border of Kerala and Tamil Nadu.

-It is suggested that you visit this place during noon.
+It is suggested that you visit this place at noon.
 You will be able to witness the lush greenery and the beautiful arch structure.

-The entry fee is Rs.20 for adults and additional Rs.
+The entry fee is Rs.20 for adults and an additional Rs.
 50 need to be paid for cameras.
 Take one binocular with you to see the distant scenery from the park and also the elephants in the nearby forest.
-Enjoy both the beautiful architectures alongside of the enormous Periyar river.
+Enjoy both the beautiful architecture alongside the enormous Periyar river.

-Kerala, known as God’s own country, guarded by Western Ghats at one side and the Arabian Sea on the other side is very rich in its flora and fauna.
+Kerala, known as God’s own country, is guarded by the Western Ghats on one side and the Arabian Sea on the other side is very rich in its flora and fauna.
 The land of beauty and wonders has got to be on your bucket list.

 Travel Tips for a First Time Visitor to Chathurangapara View Point & Kerala

-People travel Kerala throughout the year but I would recommend to visit the Chathurangapara view point during monsoons.
+People travel Kerala throughout the year but I would recommend visiting the Chathurangapara view point during monsoons.
 Monsoon makes it heavenly with Mother nature ostentatiously rich in greenery.